Spitting Image (2020 TV series): Production

-In April 2017, it was reported that US broadcaster HBO was set to revive the series in light of the presidency of Donald Trump.
+In April 2017, it was reported that American broadcaster HBO was set to revive the series in light of the presidency of Donald Trump.
 However, no immediate official confirmation or announcement was made.
 In September 2019, the show was confirmed to be returning to screens twenty-three years after it originally ended, with the unveiling of the puppets of Trump, Vladimir Putin, Mark Zuckerberg, Prince Harry and Meghan Markle.
-Roger Law stated that the pilot for the new series had been filmed and that talks were in progress with US networks to take the show to a larger, global audience.
+Roger Law stated that the pilot for the new series had been filmed and that talks were in progress with American networks to take the show to a larger, global audience.
 According to Law, the revival is set to have a global appeal through a "uniquely British eye".
-Originally NBC was set to distribute the series in the US; however, it backed out weeks before its initial broadcast.
+Originally NBC was set to distribute the series in the United States; however, it backed out weeks before its initial broadcast.
 Executive producer Jon Thoday cited the network's "nervousness" with the series' content as the reason for its departure.

 The writers for the revival include Jeff Westbrook, Al Murray, The Windsors creators Bert Tyler-Moore and George Jeffrie, Bill Odenkirk, David X. Cohen, Jason Hazeley, Keisha Zollar, Patric Verrone, Phil Wang, and Sophie Duker.

 On 4 March 2020, the show was announced to be returning on the streaming service BritBox, as its first official commission.
 The show premiered on the service on 3 October 2020, featuring the voice talents of Billy West, Debra Stephenson, Debra Wilson, Guz Khan, Indira Varma, Jess Robinson, John DiMaggio, Lewis MacLeod, Lobo Chan, Matt Forde, and Phil LaMarr.

 In an interview from July 2021, Law said that the second series would go massively over-budget like Boris Johnson's policies with full support from BritBox.
 He also said that the series would not be adding many new political figures, instead adding several footballers.

 Following the death of Elizabeth II in September 2022, ITV made the decision to write off £9 million which had been spent on several remaining unaired episodes of Spitting Image; they could not be effectively edited to remove reference to Elizabeth, and it was felt highly unlikely that they would now ever be broadcast.

 Cancellation and revival

 In October 2022, it was announced that the revived series had been cancelled by ITV.
 However, in 2025, the show was revived under the title Spitting Image Presents: The Rest is Bulls*!t (a parody of The Rest Is series by Goalhanger Podcasts), with the first episode releasing to YouTube on 4 July 2025.
-The series is depicted as a vodcast - presented by Prince Harry and a dishevelled, heavily South American-accented caricature of Paddington Bear - as the hosts interview a variety of guests and commentate on short sketches, with the format designed to take advantage of scrolling-based content platforms.
+The series is depicted as a vodcast—presented by Prince Harry and a dishevelled, South American-accented caricature of Paddington Bear—as the hosts interview a variety of guests and commentate on short sketches, with the format designed to take advantage of scrolling-based content platforms.

-StudioCanal, who own the rights to the Paddington movies, announced in October 2025 that they - alongside with the estate of creator Michael Bond - have begun legal proceedings against Avalon for design infringement regarding the use of the character.
+StudioCanal, who own the rights to the Paddington movies, announced in October 2025 that they—alongside with the estate of creator Michael Bond—have begun legal proceedings against Avalon for design infringement regarding the use of the character.